nanobox-io/nanobox-docs/source/providers/create/index.html.md

     3. If your adapter will not or cannot support SSH keys, you can remove the `/keys` and `/keys/{id}` entries from the `paths` collection. *SSH keys are strongly recommended for security, though.*

-    4. If the default [credential field](#meta) (`Auth-Token`) doesn't suit your adapter's needs (you want to use a diffrerent name, or more than one field, etc), update the `parameters` section, using `parameters.Auth-Token` as a base.
-If you just want to change the name of the header, you can simply adjust the `name` property; you don't have to change the key or update any references.
-If you have more than one credential field, be sure to also add the new field references to the array in any occurence of:
+    4. If the default [credential field](#meta) (`Auth-Token`) doesn't suit your adapter's needs (you want to use a diffrerent name, or more than one field, etc), update the `securityDefinitions` section, using `securityDefinitions.Auth-Token` as a base.
+If you have more than one credential field, be sure to also add the new field references to the object in `security[0]` - for example:
         ```json
-        "parameters": [
+        "security": [
             {
-                "$ref": "#/parameters/Auth-Token"
+                "Auth-Token": [],
+                "Auth-Key": []
             }
         ],
         ```